itmighthavebeen/webdev-contact-card/README.md

 To view the project locally, you can either open the project files in your code editor or open the HTML files in your browser.

 ### Tasks

 In `index.html`, add the following for your contact card:

-- [ ] A Profile Image (your image should be stored in the images folder)
+- [x] A Profile Image (your image should be stored in the images folder)
-- [ ] A Name
+- [x] A Name
-- [ ] Title
+- [x] Title
-- [ ] Phone Number
+- [x] Phone Number
-- [ ] Company Name
+- [x] Company Name

 In `style.css`, do the following:

-- [ ] Include the css reset in this file.
+- [x] Include the css reset in this file.
 If you are unsure how to do this, please refer to the last assignment.
-- [ ] Write two media queries to account for larger sized screens.
+- [x] Write two media queries to account for larger sized screens.
 Use the breakpoint sizes from the example wireframe or adjust them to fit your card.
-- [ ] Ensure that your card is centered horizontally on all device sizes.
+- [x] Ensure that your card is centered horizontally on all device sizes.

 **BONUS**

-- [ ] Make your contact card centered vertically, as well as horizontally.
+- [x] Make your contact card centered vertically, as well as horizontally.

 ### Submitting Your Work

 After completing the assignment, make sure to commit your changes and push them back to your own repository and turn in the GitHub link in Google Classroom.

+### Work submitted with these changes:

+1. The working index and css files are called contact_card_index.html and contact_grid_index.html and contact_card_style.css and contact_grid_style.css
+2. The project contains two contact cards, one in flex and one in grid.
+3. Item to be worked on in next release - better display for very large screens >1400